reymond-group/drfp/README.md

 This will create a pickle dump containing an numpy ndarray containing DRFP fingerprints with a dimensionality of 512.
 To also export the mapping, use the flag `--mapping`.
 This will create the additional file `my_rxn_fps.map.pkl`.
 You can call `drfp --help` to show all available flags and options.

 ### Library
-Following is a basic exmple of how to use DRFP from a Python script.
+Following is a basic exmple of how to use DRFP in a Python script.
 ```python
 from drfp import DrfpEncoder